artificial-intelligence-first/ssot/docs/core/ssot-guide.md

 └── src/                 # Implementation follows SSOT
 ```

-**Note**: This reference repository stores `SSOT.md` in `file/` for organizational purposes.
+**Note**: This reference repository stores `SSOT.md` in the repository root.
 When implementing SSOT in your own projects, place it at the root for easier access and discoverability.

 ### Structure *(Sample outline)*